Exploring Ansible’s set_fact Module with Example

 Demo

 In this article, we will explore the set_fact module and its usage through a practical example.
-We will demonstrate how to retrieve the latest kernel package from a CentOS repository using Ansible’s uri module and store it in a variable called kernel.
+We will Playbooknstrate how to retrieve the latest kernel package from a CentOS repository using Ansible’s uri module and store it in a variable called kernel.
 Let’s dive into the code example:

 ---

-- name: Regex demo
+- name: Regex Playbook

 hosts: all